ngs/dotfiles/rc.d/atom/packages/jslint/readme.md

 ## Usage

-JSlint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `cmd+alt+l` on OS X or `ctrl-alt-l` on Windows and Linux.
+JSlint is by default validating on save (this can be changed in the package settings), you can also execute it by hitting `ctrl-alt-l`.

 If you like you can even set it to validate while typing in the package settings.

+## Configuration
+JSlint options can be configured via `.jslintrc` config files, located in

+ * your home directory *(global options)* and
+ * your project root directory *(project specific options)*.

+The `.jslintrc` config files are JSON files see [`.jslintrc-example`](.jslintrc-example) for an example.
+Specifications of the different options can be found in the [JSlint documentation](http://www.jslint.com/lint.html#options).

 ## Features